 - Unusual appetite or noticeable weight loss or gain

-Remind your spouse that you're there to support them, but encourage them to seek professional help as well.
+Remind your spouse that you're there to support them through life's changes, but encourage them to seek professional help as well.

 Questioning Long-Held Beliefs

 Abruptly quitting their job or investing in a new life path is a red flag.
-While it's healthy to explore new thoughts and ideas, doing a complete 180 with regards to one's belief system can spell trouble.
-Still, the desire for exploration and experimentation doesn't have to a bad thing, particularly if it's done purposefully and doesn't disrupt the day-to-day of loved ones.
+While it's healthy to explore new thoughts and ideas, doing a complete 180 can spell trouble.
+Still, the desire for exploration and experimentation doesn't have to be a bad thing, especially if it's done purposefully and doesn't disrupt the normal day-to-day.

 This is where a mentor or life coach can come in handy—they can objectively provide the guidance and support that your spouse needs in order to explore a new path in a constructive way.

 Expressing Anger and Blame

 In lashing out about their changing feelings, a partner going through a midlife crisis may try to pin the problems on you.
 If only you hadn't noticed or addressed those behaviors, then everything would be completely normal—or so they think.

 An internal crisis may cause someone to look outward and blame others.
 They will be short-tempered and angry, but it's unwise to respond with their level of energy and vitriol.
 Try to avoid escalating the situation into a conflict.

 Indecision can take two forms: The first is a paralysis, which can lead to frustration for both the person experiencing it and the people around them.
 They can't commit to making a real change in their life even if they know a change is overdue.